1 9 7 0 (UK)

 Alice Rhodes | Christiana Edmunds | Augusta Fullam | Anne-Maria Moody | Florence Maybrick | Madeleine July

-This story of a woman who systematically starved her lover’s pitiful wife to death in an attic was an unpleasant one but made far worse by a good deal of gloating over the poor woman’s scabs and excrement, and a flip application of sexual sadism.
+Alice Rhodes (Joanna Dunham) provided her lover with a wealthy wife and then arranged that wife’s death from malnutrition, neglect and ill-treatment as Alice systematically starved dull-witted and plain Harriet (Gillian Raine) to death in an attic.
+The story was an unpleasant one, made far worse by a good deal of gloating over the poor woman’s scabs and excrement, and a flip application of sexual sadism.

-This story of Christiana Edmunds (Anna Massey), a mad girl who was prepared to murder at random to gain the love of a handsome doctor.
+This story of Christiana Edmunds (Anna Massey), a mad girl with father fixations and a strong line in nymphomania who was prepared to murder at random to gain the love of a handsome doctor.
 The case made headlines in the heatwave summer of 1870.

-The episode was well-constructed and enjoyably harrowing as it looked behind the genteel facade of a seemingly respectable house in Brighton where the young Christiana was kept virtually a prisoner by her mother and the forbidding housekeeper, Mrs Boding (Sonia Dresdel).
+The episode was well-constructed and enjoyably harrowing as it looked behind the genteel facade of a seemingly respectable house in Brighton where the young Christiana was kept virtually a prisoner by her feeble mother and the tyrant housekeeper, Mrs Boding (Sonia Dresdel).